-Take the battery out of the vehicle and put it onto a solid work bench.
+Take the battery out of the vehicle, motorbike or scooter and put it onto a solid work bench.

 Using a syringe or dropper, carefully drain each cell one by one until they are all around 50-60% full, if some cells are already lower than this then exchange some acid from the fuller cells.
 You don’t want to take too much out as you will then struggle to charge the battery again.
-The liquid you are removing is a strong acid so put it into a glass container and don’t mess any of it on your hands or clothing.
+The liquid you are removing is a strong acid so put it into a glass container and be careful not to mess any of it on your hands or clothing.

-When charging the battery while it is being reconditioned, some gas will be released so it is advisable to leave the caps open.
+When charging the battery while it is being reconditioned, some gas will be released, so it is advisable to leave the caps open.
 Connect a battery charger to the terminals and let it complete the charging cycle.
 If the battery is heavily drained or damaged, it may have to be charged overnight with a trickle charger at a very low amperage.
 If you do not have a battery charger then replace the battery cell caps and covers and reinstall the battery in the vehicle.
-Jump start it and then take it for a half hour to a full hour drive to allow the battery to charge using the alternator.
+Jump start it and then take it for a full hour or two drive to allow the battery to charge using the alternator.

 The reconditioned battery should now last another 6 months to a year and can usually be restored using this method about three to five times until it is no longer effective.

 Edit: As some users in the comments section have suggested, the best solution would be to let the reconditioning process run for a few days to properly “clean” the plates and then drain the Epsom salt solution from the battery and replace it with the recommended 35/65 acid solution.
 Make sure that your battery is discharged before removing the Epsom salt solution and replacing it with the acid solution.

 Have you tried to recondition a battery using this method or a similar method?
 Let us know in the comments section below.